On the Quasitrace Problem and a Characterization of W*-algebras

-In one of his original papers, Kaplansky \cite{Kap52} showed that every Type I \AW-factor, indeed every Type I \AW-algebra with \Wstar-centre, is itself a \Wstar-algebra.
-In the 1970s, Dyer \cite{Dyer} and Takenouchi \cite{Takenouchi} independently showed that Type III \AW-factors may not be von Neumann algebras, as they need not admit any normal states.
-While it is known that any Type II \AW-factor that admits a faithful state is a \Wstar-algebra (see \cite{Wright75} for the Type II$_1$ case; \cite{CP} for the Type II$_\infty$ case), the question of whether every Type II \AW-factor admits a faithful state is open.
-A longstanding conjecture, originally due to Kaplansky, posits that the answer is yes. \begin{conj}[Kaplansky] Every Type II$_1$ \AW-factor is a W$^*$-factor. \end{conj}
+A particular case of this question is when exactly an \emph{AW*-factor}, i.e., an AW*-algebra with trivial centre, is a W*-algebra.
+In one of his original papers, Kaplansky \cite{Kap52} showed that every Type I AW*-factor, indeed every Type I AW*-algebra with W*-centre, is itself a W*-algebra.
+In the 1970s, Dyer \cite{Dyer} and Takenouchi \cite{Takenouchi} independently showed that Type III AW*-factors may not be von Neumann algebras, as they need not admit any normal states.
+While it is known that any Type II AW*-factor that admits a faithful state is a W*-algebra (see \cite{Wright75} for the Type II$_1$ case; \cite{CP} for the Type II$_\infty$ case), the question of whether every Type II AW*-factor admits a faithful state is open.
+A longstanding conjecture, originally due to Kaplansky, posits that the answer is yes. \begin{conj}[Kaplansky] Every Type II$_1$ AW*-factor is a W*-factor. \end{conj}